davis-matthew/Arbalest-Vec-AIR/README.md

 Note: this prototype only supports the x86-64 architecture

-## How to install Arbalest-VEC
+## How to install Arbalest-Vec

-We have provided a bash script to help you install Arbalest-VEC.
+We have provided a bash script to help you install Arbalest-Vec.

 ```c
 install_arbalest.sh [BUILD_DIR] [INSTALL_DIR]